 ignacio.cofone [at] mcgill.ca (Email)

-Ignacio Cofone is an Assistant Professor and Canada Research Chair in Artificial Intelligence Law & Data Governance at McGill University's Faculty of Law, where he teaches Privacy Law, Artificial Intelligence Regulation, and Advanced Obligations.
-His research focuses on privacy harms and on algorithmic decision-making to explore how the law should adapt to technological and social change.
-In his current projects, he examines how to evaluate standing and compensation in privacy class actions and how to prevent algorithmic discrimination.
+Ignacio Cofone is an Associate Professor and Canada Research Chair in Artificial Intelligence Law & Data Governance at McGill University's Faculty of Law, where he teaches Privacy Law, Artificial Intelligence Regulation, and Advanced Obligations.
+His research focuses on law reform for privacy and A.I., exploring how the law should adapt to technological and economic change.
+His current projects examine liability for privacy harm and A.I. discrimination.

 Recent media mentions